 - Soreena B.

-I moved with my family to Canada long time ago as an independent landed immigrant.
-It was a turbulent time back home in the former Yugoslavia at the beginning of 90s.
+I moved with my family to Canada a long time ago as an independent landed immigrant.
+It was a turbulent time back home in the former Yugoslavia at the beginning of the 90s.
 The country had the worst episode of hyperinflation in history and we were on the verge of civil war.
 Skilled and educated professionals left to live around the world, my family among them.

 If we stayed, my son would have been among the first to be sent to war.
 Fractions of the political system in the country started separating people and declaring independent states.
 Fighting each other became a daily exercise, soldiers were needed for all sides and boys were preferred.
 We decided to leave for the unknown since what we were experiencing was extremely frightening.

 Canada was a promising option to explore.
 Within months our application was accepted.
 Emigrating meant that my husband and I lost our successful and prosperous professional careers.
 Our son's water polo ranking which was the first in Europe; his chance at the Olympics was compromised.
 For five years after we landed, we couldn’t find jobs in our fields.
-My husband accepted a security guard position, working night shift, and I became a daycare provider to 4 children at the neighbourhood school.
+My husband accepted a security guard position, working the night shifts, and I became a daycare provider to 4 children at the neighbourhood school.
 We worked hard and long hours, earning very little.
 I missed my family and my social status.
 Every dollar we earned was judiciously accounted for and stretched; every top or a pair of pants went beyond lasted for as long as possible.
 Although there was comfort in feeling safe, grief became part of my identity.
-Our life possessions and memories from the past had to fit in a few shoe boxes and couple of albums.
+Our life possessions and memories from the past had to fit in a few shoe boxes and a couple of albums.

 My son’s school principal was our guiding light to resources that we would never be even aware of otherwise.
 With his support, my son was enrolled in all sorts of school clubs and extracurricular activities.
 My son excelled in school and thrived in sports.
 Before we even realized, he was off to university of his choice.

 A glimpse of inspiration and hope was around our son and how he was moving forward with his education.
 Our routines remained very much intact – working, saving money where we could and “keeping our eyes on the ball” as our Canadian friends would say.
 “The ball,” for us, was our son’s future.
 On April 2017, at my son’s graduation, exactly at 5:34 pm when his name was called and he walked to the podium, I broke down crying with happiness.
-My son, Dr. Olek.
+My son, Dr Olek.

 - Georgina V.

 We came to Canada as senior department bank advisors with master’s degree in economics.
 Ten years passed before we were hired full time to become banking software specialists.
 My wife and I decided to put ourselves through yet another schooling engagement and took Canada Securities Course.
 We became licensed mutual fund dealers.
 Our banking career in Canada was okay, but never thriving.
-We were always at survival mode.
+We were always in survival mode.
 We continued saving at any given opportunity.
-I took an evening job at a meat packing outlet and my all my earnings went to a savings account.
+I took an evening job at a meat packing outlet and my all my earnings went into a savings account.